cse110-sp26-group10/cse110-sp26-group10/admin/misc/rules/rules.md

 ## 7. Working Methods and Processes

-- We work in **1-week sprints**, with sprint planning on Sundays and a retrospective at the end of each sprint
 - Tasks are tracked in **GitHub Projects** using a Kanban board (Backlog → In Progress → In Review → Done)
 - All code lives in the `main` branch via PRs; feature branches should be named `feature/short-description`
 - Commits should be meaningful and descriptive — avoid messages like "fix" or "stuff"